algosup/2023-2024-project-5-flutter-team-8/documents/functional_specification/functional_specification.md

 #### ➭ Job List Candidate Side

-Upon logging in, users are greeted with the main feature of the application: the job list, presented as bubbles on the screen.
-These job offers are sorted based on the user's specified area during account creation.
-Users can click on a bubble to view the job offer details and then decide whether to apply or decline.
-If a user accepts a job offer, their profile becomes visible to the company, allowing the company to decide whether to initiate communication.
-To prevent users from feeling overwhelmed, the application limits the number of displayed job offer bubbles to 8 at a time.
-If a user declines an offer, the bubble disappears and is replaced by another one.

-#### ➭ Job List Company Side

-Upon logging in, companies are directed to the same home page layout as the candidate side.
-However, instead of job offer bubbles, companies are presented with a list of all their active job offers.
-This list includes the number of candidates who have liked each offer.

-Companies can sort their job offers based on criteria such as creation date or the number of candidates who have liked each offer.
-This functionality allows companies to efficiently manage their job postings and prioritize those that are generating the most interest from candidates.
-Registering as a company is straightforward:

-1. **Registration**: Provide an email, password, company name, and company registration (SIRET) number.
-2. **Logo Submission**: Upload the company logo.
-3. **Email Confirmation**: Receive a confirmation email to complete registration.

-After registration, the company will be redirected to the dashboard home page.

-### 2. Job Offers

-#### ➭ Job List Candidate Side

 Upon logging in, users will see the main feature of the application: job offers presented as bubbles.
 These offers are sorted based on the user's specified location during account creation.
 Users can click on a bubble to view details and decide whether to apply or decline.
 Accepting a job offer makes the user's profile visible to the company, which they can then decide to initiate communication.
 To avoid overwhelming users, the app limits the displayed job offer bubbles to 8 at a time.
 Declining an offer removes the bubble and replaces it with another.

 #### ➭ Job List Company Side